BShowen/private-events/README.md

 <!-- 2) add date field to event form.  -->

-3) Dont allow events to be created in the past.

 3) When a user accepts an invite he needs to be added to the events "coming" list.

 4) an events show page should deisplay the list of invited userd and a list of users who have accepted the invite.